 Right now I am taking the cardiovascular imaging, study design and translational imaging courses.
 Cardiovascular imaging, well it’s very interesting because normally, speaking about Mexico, we do too much imaging about the abdomen, the thorax, but we don’t focus very much on cardiovascular, and with this course I got more knowledge about new imaging methods for example, MRI scans, calcium scoring, also anatomical variants, and I think that’s a very good course, it’s very nice to see all kinds of information about cardiovascular imaging.
 And then I did translational imaging, and that’s a very interesting course because it’s the bridge between experimental and clinical imaging, so how are you going to translate one study about mice and rats, into a clinical environment?, and I think it’s very helpful.
 And study design I think that’s the most important one about this semester, because now we have all the information how are we going to do proper research?, how are we going to convince an ethics committee to approve our projects?, and I think it’s a very useful one.

-Well I would like to work in a great imaging company, for example Siemens or GE, as an advisor because they have many engineers for example, who could advise them how to make their products, but I think with our programme we have another perspective, for example the clinical perspective, so we could advise company if their products are worthwhile, if they’re investing in something that is worth it, and while doing radiology and while doing this programme as well, I think I could do that and I would really like to work in that kind of company.
+Well I would like to work in a radio imaging company, for example Siemens or GE, as an advisor because they have many engineers for example, who could advise them how to make their products, but I think with our programme we have another perspective, for example the clinical perspective, so we could advise company if their products are worthwhile, if they’re investing in something that is worth it, and while doing radiology and while doing this programme as well, I think I could do that and I would really like to work in that kind of company.

-I think even if you are in an online distance programme you should contact your peers.
+I think even in you are in an online distance programme you should contact your peers.
 You can learn a lot from them, many of them have very different backgrounds, and you should apply what you read in your lectures, to your daily work.

 - IMSc 2018 Aldo - Radiology registrar / resident - year 2

 - Hear Aldo discuss what he liked best about learning online & who he recommends this programme to, at his graduation.